geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/README.md

-# How to share help customers share data with GSQ
+# How to help customers share data with GSQ

 Customers can share large files, or a lot of files, with GSQ through the following methods.
 Click the link to read the userguide for GSQ staff.